-Leirhnjúkur is yet another very colourful geothermal area with brilliant geothermal colours, which is really like stepping into another world, there are such big contrasts here and moon-like landscape.
+Leirhnjúkur is a very colourful geothermal area with brilliant geothermal colours, which is really like stepping into another world, there are such big contrasts here and moon-like landscape.

 As always stay on the paths as it is bubbling and boiling all around you and the area beneath is extremely hot and dangerous.
 You might melt the sole of your shoes if not careful here and get burnt.

-This area is just out of this world and the colours here are amazing, so don't miss it while visiting Iceland.
-I try to visit Leirhnjúkur once a year and am always blown away by the extraordinary lava landscape here at the geothermal area of Krafla.
+Don't miss it while visiting Iceland.
+I try to visit Leirhnjúkur once a year and am always blown away by the extraordinary lava landscape here in the geothermal area of Krafla.

 Further on lies Gjástykki, which belongs to the same volcanic zone as Leirhnjúkur, the northern part of the Krafla fissure swarm.
 At Gjástykki you will see the colourful and brittle lava formations from the Krafla volcano-tectonic eruptions in 1975-1984.

-Here you will see steam coming from the lava in the 2-5 km wide and 40-5 m deep rift valley, which was ripped apart during the Krafla Fires.
-The 2 geothermal areas in the south of Gjástykki still contain geothermal heat creating the steam.
+Here you will see steam coming from the lava in the 2-5 km wide rift valley, which was ripped apart during the Krafla Fires.
+The 2 geothermal areas in the south of Gjástykki still contain geothermal heat creating steam.

 At Gjástykki I saw lava which looked like a dinosaur egg - one of the eggs was open and inside it was filled with the most vibrant lava colours - it looked like a piñata :) Lava never ceases to amaze me and I was so happy to be able to visit Gjástykki at last.

-Gjástykki can be visited with a guide on a tour called the Wilderness Lava Walk from Lake Mývatn.
-I joined this tour and have written a special travel-blog with a lot more information and photos a Unique Lava Walk through the Colourful Lava Field at Gjástykki in North-Iceland.
+I joined a guided tour of Gjástykki and have written a special travel-blog with a lot more information and photos: Unique Lava Walk through the Colourful Lava Field at Gjástykki in North-Iceland.

-I have added several travel-blogs on the Mývatn area:
+I have added several travel-blogs about the Mývatn area: